“The difference in performance is between seeing yourself being seen, versus feeling yourself being felt.” –Bebe Miller

 As Bebe Miller so eloquently put it “the difference in performance is between seeing yourself being seen, versus feeling yourself being felt.”
 Jasmine is thankful to have learned the value in exploring organic movement of the body’s personal story, and is constantly pursuing dance genre unification, deeply exploring the ways opposite embodied features and expressions coexist.

-Local to Hillsborough, NC, Jasmine is happy to return to the Durham area to teach at Carolina Friends School and is excited to perform in DIDA’s second season as she is currently on dance faculty at Cary Academy.
+Local to Durham dance and native to Hillsborough, NC, Jasmine is happy to return where her roots began, and is excited to perform in the NCDF 2022/2023 season as she is currently on faculty in the Performing Arts department as a professor at Elon University.